Chicken & Broccolini Fried Rice

 It lived up to its promise: The eggs were fluffy, the rice crispy, the chicken succulent, the veggies bright and al dente.
 We especially enjoyed the broccolini; its thin stems absorbed the fragrant oil and cooked up very tender.
 The secret to all this perfection of course is cooking and adding each ingredient in its order, so that it spends just as much time on the heat as it needs, and no more.
 It may seem persnickety, but it is worth it!

 This dish also got bonus points for being so uniformly prepped that it fit neatly on our forks, which is no small thing if you’re dining al fresco or al desko.
 (Or anywhere really.
 Who wants to fling rice around?)
-Speaking of desk lunches, we like to make up a big batch of this in the early part of the week, and then pack the leftovers for work.
-Make sure you throw a bottle of Sriracha in your lunch bag too.
+Speaking of desk lunches, we like to make up a big batch of this in the early part of the week, and then portion out the leftovers for weekdays.

 Our tip: We recommend using day old rice to make fried rice.
 Fresh rice is moist and sticky.
 If you use it in fried rice, it will stick to itself, yielding a clumpy fried rice.
 Give your rice 24 hours in the fridge, and it’ll dry out a bit.
 That will help the grains maintain their individuality when you toss them in the wok with the other ingredients — so your fried rice will be light and fluffy.